sundowndev/hacker-roadmap/README.md

 - If you're new to information security, forget everything you know about hacking.
 - Don't start using tools without reading about pen testing and how it works (see [Additional resources](#additional-resources) section).
-- Don't download and use tools that you don't audited the code.
+- Don't download and use tools where you haven't audited the code.
 - Don't use these tools to do stupid things like investigating/hacking without consent on your friends, or worst, your recruiter.
 - Read books, manuals, articles, be curious and not just a [scritpt kiddie](https://www.wikihow.com/Avoid-Becoming-a-Script-Kiddie).
-- I wish you don't use these tools for illegal purposes, but if you do, I sure hope you know what you do.
+- I wish you don't use these tools for illegal purposes, but if you do, I sure hope you know what you're doing.

 # Table of Contents